riboviz/riboviz/docs/user/install.md

 **Note:** make sure you use `-O`, which provides a name for the downloaded file, and not `-o`, which provides the name of a file for messages about the download.

-For MacOS and Windows installers, go to [Miniconda installation page](https://docs.conda.io/en/latest/miniconda.html).
+For Mac OS and Windows installers, go to [Miniconda installation page](https://docs.conda.io/en/latest/miniconda.html).

-When miniconda is installed, activate the environment:
+When Miniconda has installed, activate the environment:

 ```console
 $ source $HOME/miniconda3/bin/activate